Renewable Energy Standards

 An RES establishes incremental targets which increase over time; for example, a state could require utilities to increase their renewable generation by 2% each year for the next ten years, resulting in 20% renewable power in that state.
 The targets, compliance mechanisms, and qualifying resources of RES policies can vary widely from state to state.
 Some states include more specific requirements (called carve-outs), which further incentivize the deployment of particular market segments or energy technologies.

 More than half of all U.S. states have some type of renewable energy standard or goal in place.
 National RES policies have been considered by Congress but have yet to be signed into law.
 For an overview of the various state-level renewable energy standards in the U.S., click on the map below to explore the Database of State Incentives for Renewable Energy:

 Creating Competition & Making Clean Energy More Affordable

 RES policies are designed to encourage competition between energy project developers to take advantage of the vast renewable energy resources that exist in the United States.
 Numerous studies have shown that an ambitious RES will help to create thousands of new jobs, spur economic development, reduce pollution, and save consumers money on their utility bills.

-According to analyses by the U.S. Department of Energy's Lawrence Berkeley National Lab (LBNL), RES policies do not significantly raise electricity rates, and often result in cost savings for consumers.
+According to extensive analysis by the U.S. Department of Energy's National Renewable Energy Laboratory (NREL) and Lawrence Berkeley National Lab (LBNL), RES policies do not significantly raise electricity rates, and often result in cost savings for consumers.
 They also spur local demand for renewable technologies, creating jobs and economic development.

 Ensuring Low-Cost & Flexible Compliance